Gaussian gravitational constant: Units and dimensions

 In spite of this k is known to much greater accuracy than G (or the square root of G).

 The absolute value of G is known to an accuracy of about 10−4, but the product G (the gravitational parameter of the Sun) is known to an accuracy better than 10−10.

 Derivation

-Gauss' original
+Gauss's original

 Gauss begins his Theoria Motus by presenting without proof several laws concerning the motion of bodies about the Sun.
 Later in the text, he mentions that Pierre-Simon Laplace treats these in detail in his Mécanique Céleste.
-Gauss' final two laws are as follows:
+Gauss's final two laws are as follows: